marc-dantas/inkpad/README.md

 Press and hold left mouse button to define the start of a straight line.
 Release left mouse button to draw the desired line.

+**Rect mode**
+- Cursor: Pointer

+Press and hold left mouse button to define the position of the rectangle.
+Release left mouse button to draw the rectangle at that position.

 **Erase mode**
 - Cursor: Not Allowed